 “U.S. Marines with Weapons Company, 1st Battalion, 6th Marines, taking highly accurate IDF at Patrol Base Georgetown in Kajaki Sofla, Afghanistan on November 22, 2011.
 The Marines suppress the enemy with squad organic weapons, TOW missiles and .50 caliber machine guns.
 After 5 hours the Marines take casualties and get the wounded medevac’d.”

-Mortars hit near the Marines’ position near the Helmand River and they rush outside to engage the enemy after throwing gear on and getting position as quickly as possible.
+Mortars hit near the Marines’ position near the Helmand River and they rush outside to engage the enemy after throwing gear on and getting into position as quickly as possible.

 According to one of the Marines, there is a ridge line across the river that the Taliban use to fire on the Marines.
 In order to get to those ridge lines and have a position to strike U.S. positions, Taliban insurgents make caves.